Kasane Airport

 Air Botswana provides scheduled service between Kasane and Gaborone on Tuesdays, Fridays, and Sundays.
 Numerous charter flight operators offer flights to other destinations in the vicinity.

 Because it is near Chobe National Park, the airport is mainly used for tourism.
 Most lodges in the Kasane area provide shuttles from and to the airport.
 A bus shuttle is available for travel to Victoria Falls in Zambia and Zimbabwe.

 History

 The present 7800 m2 terminal was opened on 22 February 2018.
 It replaced the original 1300 m2 terminal building which opened in 1991.

-The Kasane VOR and ADF are situated at the airport.
+The Kasane VOR station and ADF system are situated at the airport.